pythonarcade/arcade/doc/tutorials/raycasting/index.rst

     The website makes it easy to experiment with shaders, and those shaders can be run using the Arcade library.

 Now, let's create a shader.
-We can program shaders using Arcade's :class:`arcade.experimental.Shadertoy` class.
+We can program shaders using Arcade's ``arcade.experimental.Shadertoy``

 We'll modify our prior program to import the Shadertoy class: